tfzhang006/paper-reading/StructureNet: Hierarchical Graph Networks for 3D Shape Generation.md

 - Hierarchical graph networks
 	- Geometry encoder.
 Encoding the geometric representation of a leaf node into a feature vector.
 	- Graph encoder.
-		- Several iterations of message passing
+		- PerformmingSeveral iterations of message passing in a child graph.
+		- Perform
 	- Geometry decoder
 	- Graph decoder
 ## Evaluation